What you need to succeed at Williamsburg

 For live classes, you need a web cam and trusty mic or headset.

 - Many computers come with a built-in webcam.
 If yours does not, you should purchase an inexpensive webcam.
+Students are expected to be on webcam the whole class.

 - You can use a built-in mic.
 Many computers have built-in microphones that work well.
 However, not every built-in mic is the bee’s knees—some can make your voice sound muffled and staticky.
 If you do not have a high-quality built-in mic, you should consider option two below.

 - Or buy a separate headset.
-When shopping for a headset, we strongly recommend looking for one with built-in echo-cancelling.
+When shopping for a headset, we strongly recommend looking for one with built-in echo-canceling.
 We also recommend a headset, like this, that actually connects to your computer via a cable, rather than a Bluetooth (wireless) headset, to avoid issues with wireless connectivity.

 Finally, you need a quiet place to use all of these things!